Kentucky Court Records

 Either action may be taken by the court appearance date indicated on the ticket, or there may be added consequences, including late fees, license suspension, and even a bench warrant being issued for your arrest.

-If you choose to pay the ticket, this may be taken as a Guilty plea by the court and an acknowledgment of all charges against you.
+If you choose to pay the ticket, it may be considered a Guilty plea by the court and an acknowledgment of all charges against you.
 If the offense does not require a court appearance, the ticket may be marked payable, and a fine amount may be listed.
 You can pre-pay the fines rather than wait for the court date.
-Fine can be paid online through the Kentucky court website (not available in all locations) and may be made at least 3 days before your court appearance date.
+Fines may be paid online through the Kentucky court website (not available in all locations) and may be made at least 3 days before your court appearance date.

 If the offense requires a court appearance, the ticket may be marked "court, "and there may be no fine amount listed.
-You may need to show up in court on your scheduled date if this is the case.
+If this is the case, you may need to show up in court on your scheduled date.
 You may be arraigned on your court date, where you may enter a plea and receive your sentence, which may include the fine for the violation and any other penalty given by the judge.
-The conviction may be reported to the Kentucky DDL and points may accrue on your record.
+The conviction may be reported to the Kentucky DDL, and points may accrue on your record.

 Contesting a Traffic Ticket in Kentucky

-If you may be unavailable on the court date and are unable to pre-pay the fine, you must inform the court, or you may face added penalties.
+If you are unavailable on the court date and cannot pre-pay the fine, you must inform the court, or you may face added penalties.

 What Information is required to Obtain Kentucky Traffic Court Records?